will-maclean/sb3-burn/README.md

 ## Usage
 The `examples` directory shows how algorithms and environemnts can be used.

+### GPU Training & Backends
+Traditionally, in PyTorch with Python, only Nvidia GPUs are supported with the cuda backend.
+Burn, the deep learning library which powers sb3-rust, is more flexible with backends.
+This is great but does mean that we need to handle devices a bit differently.

+If doing CPU only training or inference, the `Ndarray` backend should be fine.
+However, for GPU training and inference, a backend that support GPU is required.
+The best supported option is `LibTorch`.
+This requires libtorch to be installed correctly, which can be a bit of a hassle.
+Follow [this](https://github.com/tracel-ai/burn/blob/main/crates/burn-tch/README.md) burn guide for installation instructions, or invsetigate the other burn backends for more specif scenarios.
 ## Troubleshooting
 1. Run `export RUST_BACKTRACE=1` in your terminal to tell rust to output a backtrace on error - very useful for tracing issues.